-If you decide to buy a dog, you can choose between buying a purebred or a non-purebred.
+If you decide to buy a dog, you can purchase a purebred or a non-purebred.
 A non-purebred can range in price significantly.
 Pet stores might make you pay up to $1,000, but you could find a pet owner eager to get rid of the puppies their dog just had for free.

 If you’re looking to buy a purebred, your costs will vary significantly depending on the breed, but they tend to be more expensive and cost upwards of $1,000.

-There are a number of costs to dog ownership that come up only once, but they can still add up.
+Several costs to dog ownership come up only once, but they can still add up.

 For example, you’ll need to pay for spaying or neutering your pet so that you don’t get surprised with an unexpected litter of puppies.
 An initial medical exam will also set you back and is essential for your vet to diagnose any existing conditions your pet might have.

-There are also necessary items you’ll need to buy like a collar and leash, a crate, and flea prevention which can all add up.
+You’ll also need to buy items like a collar and leash, a crate, and flea prevention, which can all add up.

 Annual and Monthly Costs

 There are also monthly or annual costs involved in owning a dog.
-Petfinder broke down these expenses and discovered that it will set you back a minimum of $395 to own a dog in the first year and a minimum of $326 in every year after.
-How much you’ll actually pay will likely depend on the size of your dog and its individual needs.
+Petfinder broke down these expenses and discovered that it would set you back a minimum of $395 to own a dog in the first year and a minimum of $326 every year after.
+How much you’ll pay will likely depend on the size of your dog and its individual needs.

 Can you Afford a Dog?

-The expenses outlined above reflect minimum essential costs and the actual cost of owning a dog could be much more depending on your dog, its health, and its breed.
+The expenses outlined above reflect minimum essential costs, and the actual cost of owning a dog could be much more depending on your dog, its health, and its breed.
 There are also other expenses that your dog might have.
-For example, we don’t take into account prescription medication or the cost of replacing your furniture after your puppy destroys it.
+For example, we don’t consider prescription medication or the cost of replacing your furniture after your puppy destroys it.

 Andy Kearns is a Content Associate for LendEDU and works to produce personal finance content to help educate consumers across the globe.
-When he’s not writing, you can find Andy cheering on the Lakers, or somewhere on a beach.
+You can find Andy cheering on the Lakers or somewhere on a beach when he’s not writing.